data61/PSL/README.md

 *A5.* It depends on how difficult your conjecture is. try_hard starts with simple proof strategies that usually do not take much time and tries more time consuming strategies if simple strategies cannot find a proof.
 If it keeps running for more than six hours, I would start writing proofs manually.

-*Q6.* How do you compare sledgehammer and try_hard?
+*Q6.* Why try_hard?
+Why not sledgehammer?

 *A6.* sledgehammer is good when you want to get a proof quickly, while try_hard is good when you have a longer time for proof search.
-[Our evaluation](https://arxiv.org/abs/1606.02941) shows that try_hard proves 20 percentage points more proofs than sledgehammer does given 300 seconds for proof search. try_hard is particularly good at discharging discharging proof obligations that can be solved by a) mathematical (co)induction, b) general simplification rules, or c) specialised tactics.
+[Our evaluation](https://arxiv.org/abs/1606.02941) shows that try_hard proves 20 percentage points more proofs than sledgehammer does given 300 seconds for proof search. try_hard is especially good at discharging proof obligations that can be nicely handled by by a) mathematical (co)induction, b) general simplification rules, or c) specialised tactics.

 ## Documentations
 For more details, please read the paper [A Proof Strategy Language and Proof Script Generation for Isabelle/HOL](https://arxiv.org/abs/1606.02941) available at arXiv.org.